Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Montmartre is the bohemian and artistic part of Paris and a great place to explore on foot.

 Because the church sits atop a hill, there are MANY steps to climb to the top.
-It isn’t quite as bad as the walk to the top of the Arc de Triomphe, so if you did that this will be a relatively easy climb for you.

 The inside of the church is unique, but the views of Paris are easily the best part!
 You will be able to see all of Paris in one panoramic view.

 Around the right side of the church as you exit it, is a lovely square.
 It is lined with local Parisian artists crafting and selling their wares.
-There is an abundance of street cafes and charming restaurants.
+There is an abundance of cafes and charming restaurants.

 Back at the bottom of the hill in front of the basilica, you will find streets bustling with people, as well as tons of souvenir shops and restaurants.